whit3str/phpLicenseWatcher/vagrant_provision/README.md

     1. Enter the Vagrant box via ssh. `vagrant ssh`
     2. Start Apache. `sudo apachectl start` or `sudo apachectl restart`
 * Should `vagrant ssh` fail to authenticate, you can alternatively try `ssh -p 2222 vagrant@localhost`.
 Password is `vagrant`.
+* If the code files are not available in the VM at `~/github_phplw`, try this command in the host: `vagrant vbguest --do install`.

 ### Common Commands
 Command | Purpose